petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 design, implementation, testing, deployment, which were intended to be done in a linear sequence, each taking weeks or months to finish.
-The problem with this approach is that it only works well for projects with low uncertainty, i.e., those where the true requirements can easily be defined up front and no new knowledge is uncovered between phases.
+The industry eventually realized that this only works well for projects with low uncertainty, i.e., those where the true requirements can easily be defined up front and no new knowledge is uncovered between phases.